Woodland Key Habitats

 Project activities and effects

-- To find and protect at least 2.000 ha of new woodland key habitats in commercial forests and limited conservation zones in Estonia.
+To find, describe and protect at least 10.500 ha (85% of the identified but unregistered yet sites) Woodland Key Habitats in commercial forests and limited conservation zones in Estonia.

 - To improve general knowledge and environmental education about WKHs.

-- Raising awareness on the importance of WKHs.
-Seminars will be held, launch of a website and visibility in local media will be increased.
+- Raising awareness on the importance of WKHs: publicity and media work

-Long term effect will be to improve the old-growth forest conservation and preserve forest biodiversity in Estonia.
-Forests in Woodland Key Habitats have high conservation value and species richness.
-Project supports National Conservation and European Conservation strategies.
+Long term effect will be to improve the old-growth forest conservation and preserve the forest biodiversity in Estonia.

 Estonian Naturalist´s Society (LUS)

 - Environmental Board (KeA)